The average hourly pay for a Medical Coding Auditor is $24.90.

 The auditor will review and audit medical coding data.
 Corrections to this data will also be made by the medical coding auditor.
 When medical coding assignments seem wrong and mistakes seem to…Read more

 Medical Coding Auditor Tasks

-Review the work of coding clerks to verify accuracy of coding and that patients are billed correctly.
+- Review the work of coding clerks to verify accuracy of coding and that patients are billed correctly.

-Conduct analyses to evaluate the accuracy and efficiency of coding practices.
+- Conduct analyses to evaluate the accuracy and efficiency of coding practices.

-Contribute to the development of codes for patient billing.
+- Contribute to the development of codes for patient billing.

 The top respondents for the job title Medical Coding Auditor are from the companies Riverchase Dermatology, Tidewater Physicians Multispecialty Group and Advocate Medical Group.
 Reported salaries are highest at Advocate Medical Group where the average pay is $21.55.
 Riverchase Dermatology pays the lowest at around $18.15.